I2rys/NetLow/README.txt

 No.

 How many request can you request using NetLow?
 Depends on the "Request per seconds" argument you used.
-If you use 1000 that would be approximately 500-50000 per minute.
+If you use 1000 that would be approximately 500-50000 requests per minute.